ise-uiuc/tzer/docs/source/markdown/artifact.md

 # Pull docker image from docker hub;
 sudo docker run -it --name tzer-artifact tzerbot/oopsla
 # By using this command, you will "get into" the image like entering a virtual machine.
-# The session will be kept under the name "tzer-artifac"
+# The session will be kept under the name "tzer-artifact"

 # Inside the image;
 cd tzer